FDio/csit/resources/job_specs/report_iterative/3nb-spr/vpp-mrr-00.md

 1c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard4tnlsw-ip4base
 2c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard4tnlsw-ip4base
 4c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard4tnlsw-ip4base
-##### ethip4udpwireguard8tnlsw-ip4base
-1c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
-2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
-4c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
-1c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
-2c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
-4c AND imix AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard8tnlsw-ip4base
 ##### ethip4udpwireguard100tnlsw-ip4base
 1c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard100tnlsw-ip4base
 2c AND 1518b AND mrr AND e810cq AND drv_vfio_pci AND ethip4udpwireguard100tnlsw-ip4base